Jordandt22/AWS_Project/Project_Plan.md

 - Implement backend services (compute, storage, networking).
 - Create monitoring and logging solutions.
 - Develop security features (authentication, encryption, access control).
-- Implement automation scripts for CI/CD pipeline.

 ## 4. Testing the system

 - Conduct both integration and unit testing.
 - Perform stress and load tests.
-- Confirm penetration testing and security compliance.
-- Troubleshoot and enhance system functionality

 ## 5. Deployment & Maintenance

 - Deploy software to production environments.
 - Track the performance and health of the system.
 - Implement updates, bug fixes, and improvements.
-- Create plans for potential problems that may arise in production.

 <hr>